 Remember, any numerical scores are only to better understand how you score in the eyes of your customers.
 The results you see in Shopify are based on the following principle: Shopify measures the performance of the top three pages because they contribute the most to your customer experience.
 It also provides information on how your store compares to similar businesses.

-How to view your loading speed on Shopify
+How to measure and display your loading speed with Shopify

 If you want to see the reports about the speed of your Shopify store, you must have a staff permission for reports.
 If this is the case, then follow these steps to view your Shopify loading speed: